 As time went on, camps were organized, extending the outing period to a week or 10 days.
 The purpose was to build up the children with good food and lots of fresh air.
 Each child was weighed at the time of arrival and again at departure, with success of the program gauged largely on the weight gained.

 In Canada, the Army’s first ‘fresh air’ camp for less fortunate children was held in Winnipeg in 1900.
-Today, more than 4,500 children attend Salvation Army week-long and day camps each summer.
+Today, close to 4,000 children attend Salvation Army week-long and day camps each summer.

 Salvation Army camping programs aim to meet health, spiritual, educational, social and recreational needs through a creative, safe and fun experience.
 While children are surrounded by the wonders of nature they develop socially, learn new skills such as canoeing and rock climbing, and increase their competence in swimming, crafts and music (to name a few).